cherifbenham/ai_course/README.md

 # ai_course
-AI course for beginners / intermediate in DS
+AI course created by me for beginners / intermediate in DS